 We know how hard it is to say goodbye.

 At no point during our relationship with our pet can we anticipate the sadness, confusion, and desperation we feel when it comes time to let them pass.
 The Welcome Waggin’ team is here to support you and your family during this time of transition.
 We are able to answer any questions you may have about their quality of life, palliative or hospice care options available, or expectations and anticipation of their death.
+Please be sure to read more about our in-home euthanasia protocols.
+We’ll be here when your family needs us most.

 Terminal Illness: Support When Learning Your Pet is Terminally Ill